international employment law firm alliance L&E Global

 Requirement for Foreign Employees to Work

 Whenever a foreigner is transferred to Brazil and/or retained by a Brazilian company to render services in Brazil, an appropriate work visa/permit must be requested in advance.
-If the foreigner will bring his/her dependents, it is necessary to apply for a residency permit based on family reunion.
+If the foreigner will bring their dependents, it is necessary to apply for a residency permit based on family reunion.
 The proper visa depends on the activities that will be performed in Brazil.
 After the applicable visa is selected, the Brazilian entity will have to comply with the applicable rules concerning the relationship to be maintained with the foreigners.

 Does a Foreign Employer need to Establish or Work through a Local Entity to Hire an Employee?